-A. At St. John's the only "extra fee" is a $250 annual Supply, Equimpment and Materials Fee each September.
-Everything else in inculded in your tuition: meals, diapers, wipes and milk/formula.
+A. At St. John's the only "extra fee" is an initial Enrollment Fee, and then a $250 annual Supply, Equipment and Materials Fee each September.
+Everything else in included in your tuition: meals, diapers, wipes and milk/formula.

 Q. What hours are you open?